Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-YvY8_P-bxqY.md

 >
 > [Music]
 >
-> we've got trust issues i don't blame you okay like so it's coming no you misunder you misunderstood that's the same picture exactly yeah yeah i mean you can you can miss true misconstrue everything i say anyways but space stuff is not coming you guys
+> we've got trust issues I don't blame you okay like so it's coming no you misunder you misunderstood that's the same picture exactly yeah yeah I mean you can you can miss true misconstrue everything I say anyways but space stuff is not coming you guys